dwyl/phoenix-todo-list-tutorial/README.md

 Todo lists are familiar to most people. <br />
 _Building_ a Todo list from scratch is a great way to learn Phoenix.
+This tutorial does not assume any prior Phoenix knowledge/experience.

 <br />